-Lakefront street-ends are portions of the City’s rights-of-way (ROW), or public easements, that “dead end” into public lakes.
-There are 13 lakefront street-ends in Lakewood.
-These sites are not considered park or parkland.
+Lakefront street ends are portions of the city’s rights-of-way (ROW), or public easements, that “dead end” into public lakes.
+There are 13 lakefront street ends in Lakewood.
+These sites are not considered parks or parkland.

 |2.||Mt Tacoma Dr.|

 |8.||Lake City Blvd.|

 |10.||104th St/Melody Lane (boat launch)|

 2009 Lakefront Street End Study

 From 2007 to 2009, the City comprehensively reviewed its lakefront street ends.

 A 2009 study evaluated the public use of existing lakefront street ends.
 Each was evaluated by its dimensions, usable area, topography, vegetation, view, current recreation use, adjacent impacts, adjacent parking, and safety and vandalism control.